smithy-lang/smithy-python/README.md

 Building multiple python packages in a single repo is a little less common than it is for Java or some other languages, so even if you're a python expert you may be unfamiliar with the tooling.
-The tool we're using is called [pants] (https://www.pantsbuild.org), and you use it pretty similarly to how you use Gradle.
+The tool we're using is called [pants](https://www.pantsbuild.org), and you use it pretty similarly to how you use Gradle.

 Like Gradle, pants provides a wrapper script that downloads its dependencies as needed.
 Currently, pants requires python 3.7, 3.8, or 3.9 to run, so one of